A minimal private server for simulating Memory of Chaos through Calyx.

 -

-Make sure game traffic is being redirected and have fun.
+Make sure game traffic is being redirected by your proxy, launch the game and finally, have fun.

 -

-If you want to see the logs when the server panics, run the binary through cmd.
+If you want to see the logs when the server panics, run the binary through terminal.

 -